Agnes Grey/The Tenant of Wildfell Hall, 9781841593432

 Summary

-Bronte Sisters: Agnes Grey & The Tenant of Wildfell Hall
+The Tenant of Wildfell Hall and Agnes Grey

-The Tenant of Wildfell Hall is Anne Bronte’s second and most celebrated novel.
-Set in the dramatic northern landscape, it tells the story of Helen Graham, a mysterious single woman who rents the semi-ruinous Hall.
-With a child but no husband, Helen divides the community between those who admire her and those who suspect her morals.
-Gilbert Markham, a local farmer, becomes her supporter and tells her story.…
+The Tenant of Wildfell Hall is Anne Brontë’s second and most celebrated novel.
+Set in the dramatic northern landscape made familiar by the author’s more famous sisters, it tells the story of Helen Graham, a mysterious single woman who rents the semi-ruinous Hall of the title.
+With a child but no husband, Helen divides the community betwee…

 Book Details